zumansky/zumansky.github.io/_posts/2015-6-7-Send-Email-Using-R.md

           )
 {% endhighlight %}

+If you get the following issue with the previous code, check whether you have enabled [SMTP access for gmail](https://www.google.com/settings/security/lesssecureapps) or you need to configure R to connect via a proxy.

+{% highlight R %}
+Error in ls(envir = envir, all.names = private) :
+  invalid 'envir' argument
+{% endhighlight %}

+If you’re still having the same issue you can set the debug parameter of send.mail to TRUE to get detailed logs and check the [tickets on github](https://github.com/rpremraj/mailR/issues).

+I did get the previous error initially, when I was trying to run it from home.
+After a while, I’ve figured out that my IPS was blocking the access to port 25 and I managed to make it work from a different location.

-I find the option of attaching files very handy to get the logs of your programs but the mailR package has other features as sending HTML formatted emails.
-Please refer to it's repositoty on [github](https://github.com/rpremraj/mailR) for more details.
+In addition to attaching files mailR has other interesting features as sending HTML formatted emails.
+Please refer to it's repository on [github](https://github.com/rpremraj/mailR) for more information.

-The codeblocks of this post are extracted from the following [R script](https://github.com/zumansky/dev/blob/master/R/SendEmail/sendEmails.r).
+The codeblocks of this post are available [here](https://github.com/zumansky/dev/blob/master/R/SendEmail/sendEmails.r).